Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

-Fortunately, all benchmark instances proposed in the literature satisfy condition~\eqref{cond:a_is_large}, which enables us to design a more efficient algorithm.
+~ For the case in which condition~\eqref{cond:a_is_large} is satisfied, which we recall is verified for all benchmark instances in the literature, we can design a more efficient algorithm.
 Let \(L\) denote the set of \emph{large} items \(i \in I\) with \(w_i \geq W/2\).
-Our algorithm identifies all items \(a_k\) by exploiting the observation that \(\{a_k : k \in \{1, \ldots, h\}\} \subseteq L\).
+We identify all items \(a_k\) by exploiting the observation that \(\{a_k\colon k \in \{1, \ldots, h\}\} \subseteq L\).
 By Remark~\ref{remark:distinct_weights}, we can define \(L\) so that it contains at most one item per distinct weight.
 Since the original instance \(O'\) satisfies \(z_{\mathrm{ILP}} = 3\), we have that \(|L| \leq h + 3\).